Tame class field theory over local fields: Introduction

-To prove \thmref{thm:Main-5}, the key step is to show that $E^\tm(X)$ and $J^\tm(X)$ can be written as quotients of similar groups for smooth curves.
+The fourth key step (which is especially essential for Theorems~\ref{thm:Main-5} and ~\ref{thm:Main-6}) is to show that $E^\tm(X)$ and $J^\tm(X)$ can be written as quotients of similar groups for smooth curves.
 To prove this claim for $E^\tm(X)$, we first replace $C(\ov{X})$ by a (a priori different) group which we denote by $C^{\nr}(X)$.
-It is easy to show using \propref{prop:TFG-2} that the kernel of the map $C^\tm(X) \to C^{\nr}(X)$ has the desired property.
-We then use the moving lemma for the cycle complex of Bloch to show that $C(\ov{X})$ is isomorphic to $C^{\nr}(X)$.
-We prove the result for $J^\tm(X)$ via a combination of the ramification theory {\`a} la Abbes-Saito \cite{Abbes-Saito}, the characterization of tame coverings by Kerz-Schmidt \cite{Kerz-Schmidt-MA} and the finiteness of $J^\tm(X)$.
-Once we have the descriptions of $E^\tm(X)$ and $J^\tm(X)$ as above, the proof of \thmref{thm:Main-5} reduces to the case of curves.
-We prove this special case by bounding these groups by the subquotients of $K^M_2(K)$ and $\Gal(K)$, where $K$ runs through 2-dimensional local fields.
-We then use Kato's reciprocity theorem for such fields (see \cite{Kato-cft-1} and \cite{Kato80}) plus the divisibility theorem of Tate to complete the proof.
+It is easy to show that the kernel of the map $C^\tm(X) \to C^{\nr}(X)$ has the desired property.
+We then use a moving lemma for Bloch's cycle complex to show that $C(\ov{X})$ is isomorphic to $C^{\nr}(X)$.
+To prove \thmref{thm:Main-5} for curves, we bound $E^\tm(X)$ and $J^\tm(X)$ by the subquotients of $K^M_2(K)$ and $G_K$, where $K$ runs through 2-local fields.
+We then use Kato's reciprocity theorem for such fields (cf. \cite{Kato-cft-1} and \cite{Kato80}) plus the divisibility theorem of Tate to complete the proof.

-We prove \thmref{thm:Main-4} by induction on the dimension of the underlying smooth scheme.
-We use the Lefschetz arguments and Bertini theorems of Jannsen-Saito \cite{JS-JAG} and Ghosh-Krishna \cite{Ghosh-Krishna-Bertini} to reduce to the case of surfaces.
+To prove \thmref{thm:Main-4}, we use the Lefschetz arguments and Bertini theorems of Jannsen-Saito \cite{JS-JAG} and Ghosh-Krishna \cite{Ghosh-Krishna-Bertini} to reduce to the case of surfaces.
 To prove the latter case, the key step is to prove a surjectivity statement for the {\'e}tale realization map for certain motivic cohomology of a smooth projective surface over a local field.
 Using a spectral sequence argument, the proof of this surjectivity is reduced to showing that in certain indices, the specialization map between the Kato homology of the generic and special fibers of a smooth model of the projective surface is an isomorphism, part of a set of conjectures of Kato.
 But this special case of Kato's conjectures was already solved in \cite{JS-Doc}.
-This is the step where one has to use the good reduction hypothesis.
+This is the step where we use the good reduction hypothesis.